 Any employee who serves on a jury in local, state or federal court will be granted paid leave (minus any jury pay, excluding expense reimbursement) for the period of her/his jury service.
 Leave must be taken in no less than ½ day increments (rounded to the nearest ½ or whole day).

-Employees who will be absent from work to serve on a jury must notify their immediate supervisor in advance.
+Employees who will be absent from work to serve on a jury must notify their immediate supervisors and HR Coordinator in advance.
 03.1237/03.2237

 Military/Disaster Services Leave

 Military leave is granted under the provisions and conditions specified in law.
 As soon as they are notified of an upcoming military-related absence, employees are responsible for notifying their immediate supervisor.
+If the requested military leave exceeds the allotted military leave balance, non-contract days and personal days will be used in order to make sure the employee is paid for all of his/her time.

 The Board may grant disaster services leave to requesting eligible employees.
 03.1238/03.2238